smart-data-models/dataModel.Streetlighting/Streetlight/README.md

     ]
 }
 ```

-## Test it with a real service

 ## Open Issues

--   Initially is not considered practical to monitor individual power
+-   Initially is not considered practical to monitor individual power consumptions
-    consumptions